-Table 2

-These actions will be implemented across Macquarie Park
+Table 2 These actions will be implemented across Macquarie Park Corridor

-Action Description Lead Support 1.1 Extend trading hours of core night-time uses with temporary pop-ups near key interchanges after 5pm.
-Property owner City of Ryde 1.2 Build on existing governance structures to develop a clear, strong and consistent senior leadership team with clearly defined roles to drive growth and provide a coordinated and collaborative vision for Macquarie Park's future based on the place strategy.
-GSC DPIE 1.3.
-Continue to engage the private sector actively in events and program development through initiatives such as the Venture cafe.
-MPID GSC, Property owners 1.4 Promote entrepreneurship and provide opportunities for smaller businesses to increase their exposure to anchor institutions through initiatives such as the MPID and Macquarie Park forum.
-City of Ryde, Macquarie University Property owners, MPID 1.5 Promote outwards links (leveraging the Hearing Hub and medical research facilities) including local, regional and international networks, including using Macquarie Park as a test bed to promote innovation and the trial of new technologies.
-City of Ryde GSC, Property owners, MPID 1.6 Support business growth and inward investment through incentives to create live-work opportunities for entrepreneurs.
-TBD, MPID GSC, City of Ryde, Property owners 1.7 Develop a private sector funding strategy for investments within Macquarie Park.
+Action Description Lead Support 1.1 Extend trading hours of core night-time uses with infrastructure to support temporary popups near key interchanges after 5pm.
+Property owner City of Ryde 1.2 Design a fit-for-purpose future governance structure to drive growth and provide a coordinated and collaborative vision for Macquarie Park's future, based on the place strategy.
+GCC DPE 1.3 Continue to engage the private sector and the local community actively in events and program development through initiatives such as the Venture cafe and the Macquarie University Incubator.
+CMPID GCC, Property owners 1.4 Promote entrepreneurship and provide opportunities for smaller businesses to increase their exposure to anchor institutions through initiatives such as the CMPID and Macquarie Park forum.
+City of Ryde, Macquarie University Property owners, CMPID 1.5 Promote outwards links (leveraging the Hearing Hub and medical research facilities) including local, regional and international networks, including using Macquarie Park as a test bed to promote innovation and the trial of new technologies.
+City of Ryde GCC, Property owners, CMPID 1.6 Support business growth and inward investment through incentives to create live-work opportunities for entrepreneurs.
+CMPID GCC, City of Ryde, Property owners 1.7 Develop a private sector funding strategy for investments within Macquarie Park.
 TBD 1.8 Work to intensify venture capital presence.
-TBD, MPID 1.9 Continue to fund for programmed public spaces and events and create places and spaces for community and worker interaction.
-City of Ryde 1.10 Promote investment in digital infrastructure and technology across Macquarie Park to create a high-quality platform for innovative firms and strengthen the area's networking assets.
+CMPID 1.9 Continue to fund for programmed public spaces and events and create places and spaces for community and worker interaction.
+City of Ryde CMPID 1.10 Promote investment in digital infrastructure and technology across Macquarie Park to create a high-quality platform for innovative firms and strengthen the area's networking assets.
 TBD Property owners

-These actions will be implemented across Macquarie Park (continued)
+Table 2These actions will be implemented across Macquarie Park Corridor (continued)

 Action Description Lead Support 1.11 Work with the private sector to deliver commercial floor space that provides curated, affordable and agile space for new and innovative enterprises.
-Property owners MPID, City of Ryde 2.1 Investigate opportunities for new and upgraded schools of all levels across Macquarie Park.
-Department of Education DPIE 2.2 Develop an infrastructure priority list for Macquarie Park to shortlist the projects that will deliver the greatest economic impact.
-GSC, NSW infrastructure agencies DPIE, City of Ryde 2.3 Develop strategic place-based infrastructure plans and supporting business cases.
-NSW infrastructure agencies GSC, DPIE 3.1 Encourage a sustained transition away from private vehicle use.
-City of Ryde TfNSW, Property owners 3.2 Reduce the overall quantum of parking relative to the number of employees and/or floor area within developments.
-City of Ryde Property owners 3.3 Reduce the overall quantum of parking relative to number of residents within developments.
-City of Ryde Property owners 3.4 Improve the quality of interchange between metro, bus and active transport networks.
-TfNSW DPIE 3.5 Improve access to fast and frequent public transport services including Sydney Metro and Macquarie University Bus Interchange.
-TfNSW DPIE, City of Ryde 4.1 Implement slow and low speed limits across Macquarie Park.
-TfNSW 4.2 Enhance lighting, signage and activity at ground level and new and existing public spaces to keep 'eyes on the ground' at all times of the day.
-City of Ryde 4.3 Improve Waterloo Road as a pedestrian connector between neighbourhoods.
-City of Ryde TfNSW
+Property owners CMPID, City of Ryde 2.1 Investigate opportunities for new and upgraded schools Department DPE of all levels across Macquarie Park. of Education DPE 2.2 Develop an infrastructure priority list for Macquarie Park to shortlist the projects that will deliver the greatest economic, social and health impact.
+DPE, NSW infrastructure agencies GCC, City of Ryde 2.3 Develop strategic place-based infrastructure plan to support agency in-flight projects.
+NSW infrastructure agencies GCC, DPE 3.1 Encourage a sustained transition away from private vehicle use.
+City of Ryde TfNSW, Property owners 3.2 Prepare precinct transport study.
+TfNSW DPE, GCC, City of Ryde 3.3 Reduce the overall quantum of parking relative to the number of employees and/or floor area within developments.
+City of Ryde Property owners 3.4 Reduce the overall quantum of parking relative to number of residents within developments.
+City of Ryde Property owners 3.5 Improve the quality of interchange between metro, bus and active transport networks.
+TfNSW DPE 3.6 Improve access to fast and frequent public transport services including Sydney Metro and Macquarie University Bus Interchange.
+TfNSW DPE, City of Ryde 4.1 Implement slow and low speed limits across Macquarie Park.
+TfNSW 4.2 Enhance lighting, signage, clear sightlines of pedestrian and cycle networks through building design, and activity at ground level and new and existing public spaces to keep 'eyes on the ground' at all times of the day.
+City of Ryde

-These actions will be implemented across Macquarie Park (continued)
+Table 2 These actions will be implemented across Macquarie Park Corridor (continued)